4. An illustrative application

 }//if

-// here we have the data needed to calculate the tax
+// here you have the data you need to calculate your taxes

 'coeffr'=>&$dSession['coeffr'],